Free Articles, Free Web Content, Reprint Articles

 Pregnant women infected with herpes simplex should be made weekly testing of the cervix and external genitalia to prevent possible further outbreaks.
 If testing is positive, active lesions are present and, therefore, the danger is high, it is recommended a cesarean section to avoid infecting the newborn.

-Common Herpes symptoms are:
+Common Herpes Symptoms are:

-* Initially, warmth, itchingComputer Technology Articles, and pink.
+* Initially, warmth, itching, and pink.

 * Painful fluid-filled blisters in the genital or rectal area.